-Bachelor of Science (Honours): requires a Bachelor of Science degree (or an equivalent qualification recognised by the Faculty of Science).
+- Bachelor of Science (Honours): requires a Bachelor of Science degree (or an equivalent qualification recognised by the Faculty of Science).
 Course code: BH-SCI

 - Bachelor of Biomedicine (Honours): requires a Bachelor of Biomedicine degree (or an equivalent qualification recognised by the Faculty of MDHS).
-Course code: BH-BIO
+Course code: BH-BMED

-- Graduate Diploma in Psychology (Advanced): requires a Bachelor degree (or equivalent qualification) that does not qualify for entry to BH-ARTS or BH-SCI or BH-BIO or a combined Honours program.
+- Graduate Diploma in Psychology (Advanced): requires a Bachelor degree (or equivalent qualification) that does not qualify for entry to BH-ARTS or BH-SCI or BH-BMED or a combined Honours program.
 Course code: GDA-PSYCH